AnthonySuper/jordan/jordan/README.md

 This means that we can plug in different implementations.
 By default, Jordan comes with the following:

-- A `megaparsec`-based parser that parses from text
 - An `attoparsec`-based parser that parses from a UTF-8 ByteString
-- A "text writer"-based serializer that serilaizes to text
 - A `Data.ByteString.Builder`-based serializer that serializes to a UTF-8 encoded JSON string
+- A parser that uses an unboxed sums scheme to quickly parse either a value *or* a report of what went wrong, assuming valid JSON is given.